 3.3.2 the identity (for example, a trading name) and geographical address of the marketer and any other trader on whose behalf the advertiser is acting 3.3.3 the price of the advertised product or service, including taxes, or, if the nature the product or service is such that the price cannot be calculated in advance, the manner in which the price is calculated 3.3.4 delivery charges 3.3.5 the arrangements for payment, delivery, performance or complaint handling, in those differ from the arrangements that consumers are likely to reasonably expect 3.3.6 that consumers have the right to withdraw or cancel, if they have that right.
 3.4 Obvious exaggerations ("puffery") and claims that the average consumer who sees the advertisement is unlikely to take literally are allowed provided they do not materially mislead 3.5 Subjective claims must not mislead the audience; advertisements must not imply that expressions of opinion are objective claims.
 3.6 Advertisements must not mislead by omitting the identity of the advertiser.
 Advertisers should note the law requires advertisers to identify themselves in some advertisements.
 Advertisers should take legal advice.

-Advertisements must not falsely imply that the advertiser is acting as a consumer or for purposes outside its trade, business, craft or profession.
-Advertisements must make clear their commercial intent, if that is not obvious that is likely to influence consumers, without their being fully aware of what has from the context.
+3.7 Advertisements must not falsely imply that the advertiser is acting as a consumer or for purposes outside its trade, business, craft or profession.
+Advertisements must make clear their commercial intent, if that is not obvious from the context.
+3.8 No advertisement may use images of very brief duration, or any other technique that is likely to influence consumers, without their being fully aware of what has been done.